johnnykv/heralding/README.rst

 .. |Build Status| image:: https://travis-ci.org/honeynet/beeswarm.png?branch=master
                        :target: https://travis-ci.org/honeynet/beeswarm

-A honeypot project which will try to estimate how, where and when credentials are intercepted and reused.
+A honeytoken project which will try to estimate how, where and when credentials are intercepted and reused.
 The project will eventually consist of three parts: